mmolosay/TheColor/README.md

 I would be flattered if other developers find inspiration in this software, its approaches and solutions.
-It has open-source code and full commit history, so anyone can trace the decisions I've made and the path the app has gone.
+It has open-source code and full commit history, so anyone can trace my decisions and the app's development journey.

 ## App Features
 - color input in various color spaces